Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

 Currently, the majority of detailed studies of kinematics in low mass galaxies are limited to the Local Volume, however there are a few cases where spectroscopic measurements of strongly lensed galaxies up to z$\simeq$2 have been made (e.g. \cite{SL1, SL2, SL3, SL4}).
 It is also possible to measure the Tully--Fisher relation as a function of redshift ($z\lesssim2$) to study the relative evolution of galaxies' stellar and DM components.
 Evidence for variation in the Tully--Fisher normalisation is however controversial, with some authors finding no significant trend (e.g. \cite{Miller, Molina, Pelliccia}) and other a trend towards relatively more DM at high $z$ (e.g. \cite{Lorenzo++09, Cresci, Tiley, Price}) \red{The uncertainties in each of these methods are large due to the difficulty of reliably measuring the kinematic tracers and small sample sizes but they hold promise for testing the physics being implemented in hydrodynamic simulations.}

 Advancing this field will require a synergy of observational and modelling techniques.
 On the one hand, empirical knowledge will benefit both from the compilation of homogeneous datasets with high quality photometry and kinematics (e.g. \cite{sparc}), and from the increase in statistics and precision afforded by current and next-generation IFU studies such as MaNGA \cite{manga}.
 Problems primarily based on photometry will benefit from DES, LSST, Euclid and Nancy Grace Roman Space Telescope \cite{WFIRST}\footnote{\url{https://roman.gsfc.nasa.gov/}} data.
 Large future datasets will enable stringent cuts on quantities like inclination and the degree of pressure support, reducing their confounding effects.
 On the other hand, advances in modelling will sharpen the likelihood function for dynamical observables for given theoretical assumptions.
 This requires not only further modelling of a range of systems in SIDM, but also increased resolution in $\Lambda$CDM hydrodynamic simulations---to push more of the relevant physics above the grid scale and hence reduce uncertainty in the effect of feedback---and an increase in the sophistication with which models and data are compared.
+In addition it is important to bear in mind that solutions to astrophysical puzzles based on baryonic feedback, modified gravity and other DM physics are also possible however.
+For example, baryonic feedback may address the diversity problem due to the varying rates at which SNe explode and impact galaxies' dark matter distributions, although feedback strong enough to produce the large cores seen in LSBs do not produce galaxies with higher stellar and DM densities and therefore have trouble explaining the kinematics of HSBs \cite{Kaplinghat:2019dhn}.
+See Sec.~\ref{sec:unique} for further discussion of these points.
+High-redshift studies of galaxy kinematics (especially at low mass) may provide a way to disentangle SIDM from the effects of baryons by measuring the time scale of core formation.

+The CDM simulations without strong baryonic feedback effects fail to explain the large dark matter cores seen in low surface brightness galaxies.
+On the other hand, with strong feedback, CDM simulations do not produce galaxy analogs with high stellar and dark matter densities, and therefore they have trouble in explaining the rotation curves of high surface brightness galaxies.